zerohnh/Surfing/README.md

 - Web App:
   - It is purely a graphical tool for portable browsing and managing backend routing data, with no other unnecessary uses.
-  - If you encounter a **connection failed** request or the proxy group icons are not displayed, you can try turning the network off/on, or check if you can access `raw.githubusercontent.com`.

 <img src="./folder/Webapk.png" alt="Web UI" width="300">